hellothisistim/OpenSourcePipeline/README.md

 + Checking  tool for logging sources in SG.
 + Log all sources in a Nuke script into Shotgun as an element and link them to the SG Version.

+##Next steps:
++ "osp init showpath" -- to copy the base show scripts into a new show directory.

 #Installing

 The Open Source Pipeline will need to have a home on a central location in a facility, something that's available to all the machines in the pipeline.
 Put the "osp" directory in this location and add the OSP magic to your /etc/bashrc or user-level bashrc file.
 (I should probably build a script to do this.)